Color Me Blood Red: Plot

-Adam Sorg is a struggling artist who lives on a house near to the beach and suffers from anger issues as a result of his critics making fun of his poor use of color.
-He thus often takes out his frustrations on those around him, chief among them his girlfriend Gigi.
+Adam Sorg is a struggling artist who lives at a house near the beach and suffers from anger issues as a result of his critics making fun of his poor use of color.
+He thus often takes out his frustrations on those around him, chief among them his girlfriend, Gigi.
 Adam's struggles are mainly derived from his inability to find the perfect shade of red.

 One day, local gallerist Mr. Farnsworth has a meeting with Adam at Adam's house, which ends after Adam smashes one of his paintings in frustration.
-After Farnsworth leaves, Gigi accidentally cuts her finger on a nail whilst picking up the broken painting, and stains the painting with her blood.
-Suddenly, Adam realizes that this is the red tinge he's been looking for, and asks Gigi to spill more of her blood from her wound.
+After Farnsworth leaves, Gigi accidentally cuts her finger on a nail whilst picking up the broken painting, and she stains the painting with her blood.
+Suddenly, Adam realizes that this is the red tinge he's been looking for, and he asks Gigi to spill more of her blood from her wound.
 She reluctantly does so, and he immediately begins working on an unfinished painting using her blood.
-As his obsession grows more and more, Adam cuts his fingers with a razorblade to obtain more blood, and continues working feverishly until he collapses from anemia.
+As his obsession grows more and more, Adam cuts his fingers with a razor blade to obtain more blood, and he continues working feverishly until he collapses from anemia.

-The next day, Gigi chastises Adam over his usage of blood for paint, and also gets mad at him for coaxing Farnsworth into giving a positive review of a painting of his that he hasn't even finished.
+The next day, Gigi chastises Adam over his usage of blood for paint and also gets mad at him for coaxing Farnsworth into giving a positive review of a painting of his that he hasn't even finished.
 In a fit of rage, Adam stabs Gigi with a painting knife, killing her, before proceeding to use her blood to finish his painting.
 The next morning, after disposing of Gigi's body, Adam heads to the gallery and unveils his new painting to Farnsworth.
-Art critic Gregorovich, whom had previously considered Adam unworthy as a painter, offers high praise and declares it to be Adam's masterpiece, and requests Adam to create another painting.
+Art critic Gregorovich, who had previously considered Adam unworthy as a painter, offers high praise and declares it to be Adam's masterpiece, and he asks Adam to create another painting.